pbdtools/xfds/docs/files/fds.md

 #### Convert

 Thanks to the magic of [pint](https://pint.readthedocs.io/en/stable/), xFDS will allow you to convert between units.
-This allows the user to define their values in the config file with the desired units while ensuring that the correct units are passed to FDS.
+You can define values in the config file with the desired units (determined by you) while ensuring that the correct units are passed to FDS.
 The `convert` will return a `float` type which could be used in further calculations.
 If the conversion will be part of the final output, the formatting can be controlled by using the `format` and `convert` filters together.
 Alternatively, `str_convert` can be used to improve readability.

 !!! info
     - List of [supported units](https://github.com/hgrecco/pint/blob/master/pint/default_en.txt) defined by pint.